nextgis/docs_ngweb/source/layers.rst

 .. note::
      Currently supported filters are Intersects, ResourceId (ObjectId, FeatureId).

-NextGIS Web acts as WFS server and publishes WFS services.
-Third party software can use these services to edit vector data on server using this protocol.
+NextGIS Web acts as WFS server and publishes WFS services based on vector layers.
+Third party software can use these services to edit vector data on server.

 To deploy a WFS service click "WFS service" on "Create resource" actions panel (see :numref:`admin_layers_create_wfs_service`).